zalando/zalando.github.io/.github/ISSUE_TEMPLATE.md

 Issue description and motivation(what and a why)

 ### Tasks
-This is the concreate tasks to complete before the task is marked as done
+These are the concrete tasks to complete before the issue is marked as done:

 - [ ] task 1
 - [ ] task 2

 ### Expected delivery

-What is the concrete outcome of this task.
+What is the concrete outcome of this work:

 ## Stakeholders
-Who do we need to colloborate with to make this happen? - add the deparment to get in touch with
+Who do we need to align with to make this happen? - add the deparment to get in touch with

 - [ ] Department name